mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/install/install-airgapped/index.md

 <!-- markdownlint-disable MD004 MD007 MD025 MD030 -->

-The topics in this section guide you through the basic steps to prepare your environment and install Konvoy in an air-gapped environment.
-**IMPORTANT** air-gapped installation is still in Beta and the process may change in the future.

 # Before you begin

 Before installing, verify that your environment meets the following basic requirements: